Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 5 – Inverness and Loch Ness

 This morning we will depart the hotel and visit the historic Culloden Battlefield, where the last pitched battle on British soil took place and changed life in the Highlands forever.
-Afterwards, head back into town where we will tour the Scottish Kiltmaker Visitor Center to learn about the national dress.
+Afterward, head back into town where we will tour the Scottish Kiltmaker Visitor Center to learn about the national dress.
 This tour will provide fascinating insight into the history, tradition and culture of the kilt – from its origins through to the present day.
 After lunch in town, we will then head to the infamous Loch Ness for a cruise on the lake.
 Keep your eyes peeled for the Loch Ness Monster!
 Although a monster sighting is not guaranteed, a view of the ruins of Urquhart Castle are.
 (B, L)

 Day 6 – Inverness to Fort William and Edinburgh